scalalandio/chimney/docs/source/partial-transformers/partial-transformers.rst

     //   RegisteredUser("john@example.com", "John", "...", 40)
     // )

-Partial transformation computes into special result type ``partial.Result``.
+Partial transformation returns a special result type ``partial.Result``.
 There are few methods that are useful to convert such a result to more familiar types.

 .. code-block:: scala